MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    > **Note**: The value should resemble the format `/subscriptions/de8279a3-0675-40e6-91e2-5c3728792cb5/resourceGroups/az140-11-RG/providers/Microsoft.Network/networkSecurityGroups/az140-cl-vm11-nsg`, although the subscription ID will differ.
 Record it since you will need it in the next task.

-#### Task 2: Create a Windows Virtual Desktop host pool by using PowerShell
+#### Task 2: Create a Azure Virtual Desktop host pool by using PowerShell

 1. Within the Remote Desktop session to **az140-dc-vm11**, from the **Administrator: Windows PowerShell ISE** script pane, run the following to sign in to your Azure subscription: